tjwombo/RNSArchipelago/README.md

 That is mainly in charge of controlling the in game messages that mimic a text client.
 Sending commands to the server is not currently supported.

-Another part of the configuration is the location to the archipelago cache, which should be set automatically, but if its not in AppData/Local you will need to set it
-I believe I can remove this, but for now there is still some code that needs this.

-The last part is for the location of Reloaded-II for the purposes of creating the item mods.
+The other part is for the location of Reloaded-II for the purposes of creating the item mods.
 You will need to set this if the automatically set Mods folder doesn't match.
 The correct directory should be where Reloaded-II is installed + \Mods.
 For example, mine is C:\Reloaded-II\Mods If setting this directory doesn't work, then turn on the Skip Item Creation config and you will need to manually install the items mod.
 To do so, download the ArchipelagoItems.zip file in the releases tab and extract it into your Rabbit and Steel mods folder like so steamapps\common\Rabbit and Steel\mods\ArchipelagoItems